ssquadteam/Earth/README.md

-# Earth
+# Earth Core

-The most Unique Minecraft Gamemode based on Medieval Kingdoms!
+The most Unique Minecraft Gamemode taking concepts in from Clash of Clans & many other games!

+> [!WARNING]
+> Earth is still in early development phases.